misteriaud/gnlRandomTester/README.md

 - `git clone https://github.com/misteriaud/gnlRandomTester.git`
 	> Set your gnl path in ./grademe.sh

-- execute `./grademe`
+- execute `./grademe ARG1`
-	> ARG1: you can add the number of test you want the tester to make for each of BUFFER_SIZE
+	> ARG1(optional): the number of test you want the tester to make for each of BUFFER_SIZE